sswam/allemande/doc/nsfw/nsfw.md

 ## Examples of Advanced Syntax

+### Markdown

+The chat format is markdown, including tables, code, links, images, etc.

+### HTML and SVG

+We can safely embed any HTML or SVG:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/dQw4w9WgXcQ?si=wbdyVVoV5BaF7uqb"></iframe>

+Don't quote such in backticks if you want them to render in the chat.

 ### TeX math

 Inline math goes between dollar signs, like $ y = \sqrt{x} $.